 Part 3 is a long monologue and a group discussion.
 The examiner gives a candidate a card with a question and some ideas.
 The candidate must speak for about 2 minutes on their own.
 When they finish the other candidate is asked to comment and the examiner asks both candidates a question on the topic.
 This procedure is repeated with the second candidate, then the examiner leads a discussion with both candidates.

-Candidates in the CPE are expected to demonstrate a range of oral skills such as organisation of thoughts, negotiation, extended discourse and maintaining a discussion with appropriate pronunciation, intonation and speed of delivery.
+Candidates in the CPE are expected to demonstrate a range of oral skills such as the organisation of thoughts, negotiation, extended discourse and maintaining a discussion with appropriate pronunciation, intonation and speed of delivery.